 Antique store on Main Street ncludes historic railroad depot building.
 Architectural Sow's Ear Turned Into Silk Purse (Video) by Eric Olsen published November 5, 2013 on

 Back to top

 On southwest corner of West Wayne and College Street facing college street.
 Discussions about an old drawing posted March 2, 2015 and old map showing Allen County Fairgrounds and Methodist College posted March 3, 2015 on West Central Neighborhood on Facebook.
 A photo titled Wayne Street Methodist Episcopal College, Fort Wayne IN: front view, 1889.
-With three men standing at the bottom of the front steps on the Allen County Community Album at the Allen County Public Library.
+With three men standing at the bottom of the front steps on the Allen County Public Library Digital Collections at the Allen County Public Library.

 Meyer Drug Stores

 Photo of February 19, 1957 fire on South Calhoun Street and West Jefferson Blvd. posted by CBS WANE-TV NewsChannel 15.
 Such as Calhoun and Rudisill in the 1950s-1960s.
 Founded in 1860s by J. F. W. Meyer born in Westphalia, Germany arrived at New Orleans October 3, 1847 discussed in March 17, 1901 on page 4 of The Journal Gazette newspaperand reprinted on page 86 in the March 2017 Allen County Lines quarterly publication of the Allen County Genealogical Society of Indiana Volume 41 Number 3.

 Michael Kinder & Sons

 MKS - kinderandsons.com established in 1892 commercial, industrial and institutional construction company.
 See Building a Legacy For 125 years, family-owned Michael Kinder & Sons has provided top-notch, turnkey construction solutions to northeast Indiana by Tammy Davis published June 6, 2017 in Business People magazine.